bigtangle/bigtangle/readme.md

 ## Fiat Money
 For banks and central banks, the token issuance protocol can be used to issue bank-backed tokens denoting conventional fiat money.
 Fiat money transactions can then feasibly be processed within seconds on a worldwide scale.

+## Decentralized Exchange

+BigTangle is a decentralized exchange.

 ## Markets

 Markets for stocks, bonds etc. can easily be realized by creating new token equivalents.
 Companies can publish stocks and use the BigTangle network.
 The existing stock markets can be fully integrated by using BigTangle as a financial back-end.